 [PDF 195 KB]

-Motor vehicle crashes are a leading cause of workplace deaths in British Columbia.
-Winter conditions – such as freezing temperatures, rain, snow, black ice and reduced daylight hours – create additional hazards for occupational drivers, whether they drive a vehicle full time, or just as part of their job.
+Motor vehicle crashes are a leading cause of traumatic workplace deaths in British Columbia.
+Winter conditions – such as freezing temperatures, rain, snow, black ice and reduced daylight hours – can present serious challenges for occupational drivers, whether they drive a vehicle full time, or just as part of their job.

-If you drive a company or personal vehicle for work, the following information will help reduce your risk of a crash during the winter driving season (October 1 to March 31).
+If you drive a company or personal vehicle for work, the following information will help reduce you understand:

-trucks.
-If your organization operates commercial vehicles with a GVW in excess of 5000 kg, please consult other information sources on ShiftIntoWinter.ca.)
+Please note: this information is primarily designed for fleets that operate passenger cars or light duty trucks.
+If your organization operates vehicles with a GVW in excess of 5000 kg, please consult other information sources at ShiftIntoWinter.ca.

 - Get involved – make safety suggestions to your supervisor, the company safety representative or safety committee.